Beef Nachos with Fresh Tomato and Jalapeño Salsa

 Bake and Serve

-• UPDATED: 9 1/2 ounces of hearty chips Note: I now use chips from Jimtown Store.
-Sadly, Jimtown Store closed so now I get chips from a local Mexican restaurant.
+• 9 1/2 ounces of hearty chips Note: I now use chips from Jimtown Store.
+Sadly, Jimtown Store closed so now I get chips from some local businesses.
+A mix of yellow and blue is nice for flavor and presentation.

 • 2.5 cups habanero jack, shredded Note: If you can't find habanero jack feel free to substitute pepper jack for the entire 4.5 cups.